-A Project shall improve any Affected Street, and provide necessary dedications, to provide the required minimum right-of-way widths.
+All projects, including housing projects with four or fewer dwelling units in any zones, shall improve any Affected Street, and provide necessary dedications, to provide the required minimum right-of-way widths.
 For Projects that abut only one side of an Affected Street, the required minimum right-of-way width is one-half (1/2) of the values shown in Table 2-1; measured from the centerline of the roadway to the Project property line.
 Projects that are located on both sides of an Affected Street are required to provide dedication to establish the full minimum right-of-way width, which includes sidewalk width pursuant to Table 2-2.